 3 Reasons to Plan Ahead for Advanced Placement (AP) Exams

 Aim Academy aligns its classes with Advanced Placement (AP) and College Level Examination Program (CLEP) exams.
-In a series of articles, I’d like to unpack why for you.
+If your kids are collegebound, here’s why AP exams should be a part of your high school plan:

 AP and CLEP exams helped my four kids finish college on time (if not early) and earn merit scholarships.
 All then graduated with little or no debt and most with double degrees.
 Strategic use of AP and CLEP exams were a critical part of why that happened.